WhatIfWeDigDeeper/SonyVegasProScripting/README.md

 MIT

-I created this for my own use and decided to share with the community.
+I created this for my own use and decided to share it with the community.
 Please read instructions carefully and backup your project until you are comfortable with the script.
 Please use at your own risk.